Experienced Maryland Injury Lawyers Offer Strength In Numbers

 Bob Katz believed in strength in numbers because he saw it at work every day.

-The members of Attorney Bob Katz Legal Team, collectively, have been recognized nationally by The National Trial Lawyers Top 100, The National Trial Lawyers Top 40 Under 40, the Million Dollar Advocates Forum, America’s Top 100 Attorneys, and Maryland Super Lawyers.
+The members of Bob Katz Law, collectively, have been recognized nationally by The National Trial Lawyers Top 100, The National Trial Lawyers Top 40 Under 40, the Million Dollar Advocates Forum, America’s Top 100 Attorneys, and Maryland Super Lawyers.
 Membership in some of these of these organizations is exclusively limited to 1% of all practicing lawyers.

 We serve the following areas in Maryland, Northern Virginia and Washington, D.C.